wombleton/gitlaw-nz/acts/C/Crimes Act 1961.md

     *   (m) [section 267][417] (arson).

-    (3) Where a woman who is married or in a civil union commits an offence, the fact that her husband or civil union partner was present at the commission of the offence does not of itself raise a presumption of compulsion.
+    (3) Where a woman who is married or in a civil union commits an offence, the fact that her spouse or civil union partner was present at the commission of the offence does not of itself raise a presumption of compulsion.

     Compare: 1908 No 32 s 44